Zwift Review: Why Is It so Insanely Popular? (2025)

-In addition, I’ll put it in context with other alternatives so you have an overview and don’t have to try each app separately.
-I’ve already done that for you!
+In addition, I’ll put it in context with other alternatives, so you don’t have to try each app separately—I’ve already done that for you!

 Zwift is the most popular indoor cycling app thanks to its active community that organizes events like group rides, races, and more.
 It resembles a game because it uses many gamification techniques (collecting badges and experience, building an avatar, etc.).
 However, the cartoony graphics may not suit everyone, and the choice of routes is also quite limited.